 Celebrations between Christmas and New Year’s

+Christmas celebrations begin on December 8 with the Feast of the Immaculate Conception (Festa dell’Immacolata Concezione).
+This is the time when cities turn on the festive lights, and families decorate their homes.
 On December 13, certain parts of the country celebrate Saint Lucy’s Day (Santa Lucia).
 Traditionally, Santa Lucia brought gifts to children on her donkey and much like they do for Santa Claus, the children would leave out tea for her and flour for her donkey.

+Beginning with the Novena (nine days) on December 16, families attend special masses for religious observations.
+You’ll often see bagpipers (zampognari) playing festive songs at markets across the country.
 On December 24, Italians celebrate Christmas Eve (la vigilia di Natale) with family gatherings and Midnight Mass.
 Many families have their big dinners on this day before church, continuing the food and family gatherings on Christmas Day.
 Saint Stephen’s Day (Santo Stefano), known to North Americans as Boxing Day, is another opportunity for family gatherings and Christmas leftovers.

 How to say Merry Christmas and Happy New Year in Italian

 The most common way to say Merry Christmas in Italian is Buon Natale.
-Another common saying is Buon Feste, which translated to Happy Holidays.
+Another common saying is Buon Feste, which translates to Happy Holidays.
 Often the two are used together, so you can say Buon Natale e Buone Feste.
 You might also use the shorter version of Auguri to wish someone a Merry Christmas in Italian.

 Buon Natale e Felice Anno Nuovo combines Merry Christmas and Happy New Year in Italian.
 You can also say Felice Anno Nuovo (Happy New Year) or Buon Anno (good year).